What is RAID 5?

 By keeping data on each drive, any two drives can combine to equal the data stored on the third drive, keeping data secure in case of a single drive failure.
 Drives can be hot swapped in RAID 5, which means a failed HDD can be removed and replaced without downtime.

 RAID 5 layout

-RAID 5 is one of the most common RAID configurations and is ideal for application and file servers with a limited number of drives.
+RAID 5 is ideal for application and file servers with a limited number of drives.
 Considered a good all-around RAID system, RAID 5 combines the better elements of efficiency and performance among the different RAID configurations.

 Fast, reliable read speed is a major benefit.
 This RAID configuration also offers inexpensive data redundancy and fault tolerance.
-Writes tend to be slower, because of the parity data calculation, but data can be accessed and read even while a failed drive is being rebuilt.
+Writes tend to be slower because of the parity data calculation, but users can access and read data even while a failed drive is being rebuilt.
 When drives fail, the RAID 5 system can read the information contained on the other drives and recreate that data, tolerating a single drive failure.

 Longer rebuild times are one of the major drawbacks of RAID 5, and this delay could result in data loss.
 Because of its complexity, RAID 5 rebuilds can take a day or longer, depending on controller speed and workload.
-If another disk fails during the rebuild, then data is lost forever.
+If another disk fails during the rebuild, then users lose data forever.

-Additionally, while the backup provided by RAID configurations can contribute to business continuity, they are not equivalent to a disaster recovery setup in which hardware is locate in both on-premise and off-premise locations.
+Additionally, while the backup provided by RAID configurations can contribute to business continuity, they are not equivalent to a disaster recovery setup in which hardware is both on- and off-premises.